 Yes.
 Mr. Treimel requests revisions as needed, edits manuscripts for submission, and likes to work with authors on developing their careers.

-Kevan Atteberry, Janie Bynum, John Cusick, Ame Dyckman, Gail Giles, Barbara Haworth-Attard, Jeffry W. Johnston, Barbara Joosse, J. C. Phillipps, Janice Repka, Arthur Slade, Cyndy Szekeres, David Ward, Charlotte Zolotow, among many others.
+Kevan Atteberry, Sharon Biggs Waller, Janie Bynum, John Cusick, Ame Dyckman, Gail Giles, Barbara Haworth-Attard, Jeffry W. Johnston, Barbara Joosse, J. C. Phillipps, Janice Repka, Arthur Slade, Cyndy Szekeres, David Ward, Charlotte Zolotow, among many others.

 Submission Guidelines (always verify):

 The agency has a stated response time of 30 days.
-Stats available on the web show Mr. Treimel usually responds within this time-frame with occasional instances outside of it.
+Stats available on the web show Mr. Treimel responding within this time-frame with occasional instances outside of it.
 His response time on requested material appears to be one to two months.

 What's the Buzz?